Geo (development)

 The pipeline involves the interaction of multiple different projects:

-• GitLab - The e2e:package-and-test-ee job is launched from merge requests in this project.
+• GitLab - The e2e:test-on-omnibus-ee job is launched from merge requests in this project.

 • omnibus-gitlab - Builds relevant artifacts containing the changes from the triggering merge request pipeline.